 Espen runs the shop atop the highest mountain in northern Europe.

-American news organisation WPXI ran a story this week about Espen, the person that has the “highest paid job in Norway”, if you are talking altitude.
+American news organisation WPXI ran a story this week about Espen, the person that has the “highest paid job in Norway”.
+If you are talking altitude, that is.

 He runs the cabin at the 2,469 m (8,100 ft) summit of Galdhøpiggen, the highest mountain in Norway, Scandinavia and northern Europe.

 You might expect a remote mountain cabin to be deserted, but Espen has a busy life, serving coffee and selling t-shirts to the hoards of hikers who make the journey.
 Up to 500 guests per day is typical during the short summer hiking season.

 Supplies are brought in by helicopter and Espen coordinates their arrival.
 He even lives in the cabin, which is essential given the hike of several hours to the nearest alternate accommodation.